 Purpose: A belief in something beyond yourself - religion, nature, humanity - is another common characteristic.
 Allow time for thoughtful reflection and discussion of ideas around life purpose.

-Expressing your feelings, thoughts, and needs without threatening others.
+Assertiveness is expressing your feelings, thoughts, and needs without threatening others.

-Putting others first at your expense.
+Non-assertiveness is putting others first at your expense.

-Putting yourself first at the expense of others.
+Agression is putting yourself first at the expense of others.

-Pretending to put others first with dishonest communication and not respecting yourself enough to be honest about how you feel.
+Passive-aggressiveness is pretending to put others first with dishonest communication and not respecting yourself enough to be honest about how you feel.

-Start with new communication skills.
+To be more assertive, start with new communication skills.